 The UN mission

 On 25 April 2013, the United Nations Security Council gave the green light for MINUSMA – The United Nations Multidimensional Integrated Stabilization Mission in Mali.
-Around 10,200 uniformed personnel serve in the mission.
+As of 2017, around 15,200 uniformed personnel serve in the mission.

 The mission's main tasks are supporting the interim government, stabilising the country and implementing a road map for maintaining peace.
 The UN forces also protect civilians and their human rights.